 Turn off all breakers, plug coach into 120 volt AC, shore power, turn on 30 or 50 amp main breaker and then each breaker following.

-This procedure indicates your 120V system is working correctly and feeding power throughout your coach.
+This procedure indicates your 120V system is working correctly and feeding power throughout your coach unless there is an open circuit somewhere.